 - Expensive.
 The fees for attorneys, accountants, and appraisers being involved can add up to tens of thousands of dollars.

-Hire a Good Estate Attorney.
-If you are looking for an estate attorney who is experienced in preparing an informal accounting, call the Law Offices of Albert Goodwin at (212) 233-1233.
+Hire an experienced estate attorney.
+If you are looking for an estate attorney who is experienced in preparing an informal accounting, we at the Law Offices of Albert Goodwin are here for you.
+You can call us at 718-509-9774 or send us an email at email@example.com.
 We can compile and submit your informal accounting and make sure that your rights are protected.